SIG Sauer P226: P229

 Introduced in 1992, the P229 is an upgrade to the P228 being an identical compact firearm often used for duty or concealed carry purposes.
-Developed specifically for the US market and assembled with both German and US-made parts, the P229 features a heavier slide to tolerate more powerful rounds than the P228 is capable of tolerating.
+Developed specifically for the U.S. market and assembled with both German and U.S.-made parts, the P229 features a heavier slide to tolerate more powerful rounds than the P228 is capable of tolerating.
 The standard version features a DA/SA trigger.
 The pistol has also been made available in a Double Action Kellerman (DAK) model, which is a DAO system with two trigger reset points, and a lighter, smoother pull than that of traditional DAO handguns.
 Most of the above-mentioned factory variants of the P226 are also available for the P229, including the Equinox option, Elite lineup, as well as a SAS GEN 2 model.

 The P229 differs from its cousin the P226 in several respects, and was originally introduced to supplement and then replace the P228 by adding the .357 SIG and .40 S&W as available chamberings.
 The P229 was the first production handgun introduced that could chamber the .357 SIG round.
 The P226 and P228 were originally manufactured using a stamped-steel slide on an aluminum alloy frame.
 The P229 consists of a CNC-milled stainless steel slide, typically colored black with a Nitron finish.
 The P229's milled steel slide was introduced to handle the higher slide velocities created by the .357 SIG and .40 S&W loads, which the stamped slide of the P228 could not handle without the use of a much stiffer recoil spring.
 This would have made operating the slide manually much more difficult, so the use of a milled stainless slide (coupled with the new milling and stainless production capabilities found in the U.S. factory) with a standard weight recoil spring was chosen instead.